4 Key Assessments to Strengthen Your Organizational Security

-The ever-increasing interdependence between technology, people, and rapid globalization means that security breaches have become an expected part of doing business.
+The ever-increasing interdependence among technology, people, and rapid globalization means that security breaches have become an expected part of doing business.
 For organizations to develop resilient and successful organizational security, they must take an integrated and collaborative approach.
 Their approach must involve every key stakeholder working together to monitor, understand and proactively address risks and threats.

 For too long, organizational security has been implemented through a compartmentalized and often transactional model.
 Working more like an in-house legal department than an integrated team member, security often has been brought in late during the decision-making standpoint, primarily to vet requests for strategies already developed by and approved other company stakeholders.